Non-calibrated framed processes, derived equivalence and Homological Mirror Symmetry: The construction of generalized LT-mirrors

 \begin{example}[$Y_{4,5,6}\subset\P^8$] This is an example for which assumptions (A), (B) and (C) can be all satisfied but isomorphism in display (\ref{G=tors}) in Remark~\ref{rem:discussione} is never attained.

 The intersection $Y_{4,5,6}\subset\P^8$ corresponds to the partitioned ftv with

 Threfore $\L_\aa$ is given by the following $8\times 27$ matrix

-By a computer check, one gets the existence of lots of submatrices $W$ of $\L_\aa$ satisfying assumption (B), some of them also satisfying assumption (C), but none of them satisfying the condition $W\cdot(\aa')^T=\0_8^T$, for any permutation $\aa'\sim\aa$.
+Notice that there are lots of submatrices $W$ of $\L_\aa$ satisfying assumption (B), some of them also satisfying assumption (C), but none of them satisfying the condition $W\cdot(\aa')^T=\0_8^T$, for any permutation $\aa'\sim\aa$.
 In the following we will give three choices of the submatrix $W$ satisfying assumption (B): two of them satisfy also assumption (C) and so give two LT-mirror models.
 The third choice gives an example of a submatrix $W$ which does not satisfy assumption (C).

 As a first choice of $W$ consider the submatrix of $\L_\aa$ obtained by columns $7, 8, 9, 10$, $11, 12, 22, 23, 24$, that is

 It is a fan matrix of

 and